minio/minio/docs/bucket/notifications/README.md

 | `s3:ObjectCreated:Post`    | `s3:ObjectRemoved:Delete`                  |
 | `s3:ObjectCreated:Copy`    | `s3:ObjectAccessed:Get`                    |

 Use client tools like `mc` to set and listen for event notifications using the [`event` sub-command](https://docs.minio.io/docs/minio-client-complete-guide#events).
-Minio SDK's
-[`BucketNotification` APIs](https://docs.minio.io/docs/golang-client-api-reference#SetBucketNotification) can also be used.
+Minio SDK's [`BucketNotification` APIs](https://docs.minio.io/docs/golang-client-api-reference#SetBucketNotification) can also be used.
+The notification message Minio sends to publish an event is a JSON message with the following [structure](https://docs.aws.amazon.com/AmazonS3/latest/dev/notification-content-structure.html).

 Bucket events can be published to the following targets: